Rapptz/discord.py/docs/faq.rst

 How do I pass a coroutine to the player's "after" function?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A StreamPlayer is just a ``threading.Thread`` object that plays music.
-As a result it does not execute inside a coroutine.
+As a result, it does not execute inside a coroutine.
 This does not mean that it is not possible to call a coroutine in the ``after`` parameter.
 To do so you must pass a callable
 that wraps up a couple of aspects.